MohamedBrary/reviews_viewer/README.md

 **Click [here](https://reviews-viewer.herokuapp.com/) to open the heroku app.**

+### Running Application Locally

+- This is a Rails 6 application, that uses Postgres as its database (You need Postgres 9.1 or later so it would support the type of indexes we created, we also require 'pg_trgm' and 'intarray' extensions)
+- Copy 'env.sample' file to '.env', and fill in your local database username and password
+- Follow the RVM instructions in [here](#initialization) to create a gemset for this application before running 'bundle install'
+- Run 'rails db:create db:migrate db:seed' to create and populate your local database
+- Run 'rails s' to run the server, and use the browser to open the application on 'localhost:3000', the homepage should guide you through using the application

-### Commentary
+### Commentary & TODOs

-- I wanted to use Rails 6, and had some issues with sprockets verions and webpack usage
+- I wanted to use Rails 6, and had some issues with sprockets version and webpack usage
 - I am aiming to use Postgres indexes (nice SO thread [here](https://stackoverflow.com/questions/1566717/postgresql-like-query-performance-variations)) to speed up the required querying
   + My understanding that we value retrieval over creating performance, as I would assume that creating reviews and processing them is a background job, while retrieving data and statistics is a client facing feature, and it is vital to be responsive.
-- If I have time, I am also planning to use ElasticSearch, and create a denormalized index suitable for the queries we need, and then provide some benchmarking for both ways
+- TODO If I have time, I am also planning to use ElasticSearch, and create a denormalized index suitable for the queries we need, and then provide some benchmarking for both ways
-- Also if there is enough time, I will create some generators and fakers to be able to generate different sizes of data, and have better benchmarks
+- TODO Also if there is enough time, I will create some generators and fakers to be able to generate different sizes of data, and have better benchmarks
+- TODO Formatting the API result need a better look, following any specification, would be much better, like JsonAPI for example
+- TODO Adding Rubocop, and covering the querying methods with tests
+- TODO Moving the querying methods to service or mutation classes (command pattern)
+- TODO Improve performance by eliminating jbuilder
+- TODO Check why filtering by comment isn't using the tgram index, and doing a sequential scan
+- TODO Fix the response information in the API documentation